gordonmurray/terraform_aws_rds_secrets_manager/README.md

-# aws_rds_secrets_manager
+# AWS RDS with AWS Secrets Manager

-Create an AWS RDS instance, generate and store its admin password in AWS Secrets manager
+A simple example to show how to create an AWS RDS instance, generate and store its admin password in AWS Secrets manager using Terraform.